-The U.S presidential election and politics have recently been dominating everyone’s conversations.
+The U.S presidential election is imminent and, not surprisingly, politics are dominating everyone’s conversations.
 Last week a work colleague and I had an on-going discussion of whether brands have political connotations.

 We started with an observation about cars in the office parking lot: more Republicans own BMW’s while more Democrats own Jeeps.
 Cars turned into sports: Democrats prefer football while Republicans prefer baseball.
 We tried to find a pattern with fast food restaurants but couldn’t.